nymea/nymea-docs/docs/documentation/resources/interfaces.rst

 electricvehicle
 ---------------

-Interface for electric vehicles.
-Some cars require a minimum charging current to start charging (typically 6 A), and may also enforce a maximum charging current even if the charger supports more.
+Interface for electric vehicles with common battery, charging capability and session states.

 .. code-block:: json

    {
-     "description": "Interface for electric vehicles.
-Some cars require a minimum charging current to start charging (typically 6 A), and may also enforce a maximum charging current even if the charger supports more.", "extends": [
+     "description": "Interface for electric vehicles with common battery, charging capability and session states.", "extends": [
        "battery"
      ],